barrett370/go-canvas-cURL/README.md

 make build
 ```

-with your Canvas API token exported on your path as CANVAS_TOKEN
+with your Canvas API token defined as CANVAS_TOKEN in a file `.env` at the top level of the project

 To scrape a specific list of modules simply enter the course names into a file separated by newlines.
 Then to run: